Can you repair my glasses?

 Any Coupons or discounts available?

 Certainly.
-If you are a new customer, just mention to your optician that you read about this promotion on our website and get 20% off your first pair of regularly priced prescription eye glasses.
-Not valid with certain managed care vision plans or Value line as they are already discounted.
+If you are a new customer, just mention to your optician that you read about this promotion on our website and get 20% off your first pair of regularly priced prescription eye glasses. *Not to be combined with any other offers.

 What makes Northwest Optical so special?